-Zoom is the webinar platform that will be used CWMA web events.
+Zoom is the webinar platform that will be used CWMA web events and when CWMA Assists Members with their events.
 You can video chat using Zoom on your mobile device or computer.
 We will be making this page a handy FAQ for all of our members.
 Learn more about Zoom: https://www.zoom.us

-How to use Zoom on your computer or mobile device: video meeting basics
+How to use Zoom on your computer or mobile device

 - Zoom Desktop Client or Mobile App.
 Your first invitation will allow you to download and register this program with your name.